octodemo/GitHubAppDotnetSample/README.md

 ```

 - [Register a GitHub App](https://developer.github.com/apps/building-your-first-github-app/#register-a-new-app-with-github)
 - Add the following configuration settings in an environment specific `appsettings.json` like for example `apsettings.Development.json`.
-The Webhook secret mneeds to be at least 16 characters in length.
+The Webhook secret needs to be at least 16 characters.

 ```json
 {